MohitLamba94/L3Fnet/README.md

 </pre>
 </div>

-Here <code>jpeg</code> refers to the decoded LF `.jpeg` used for training and testing <code>L3Fnet</code>.
-The well-illuminated GT images are present in the directory <code>1</code> and the other folders contain the low-light LF images with reduced exposure.
-The <code>raw</code> folder contains the raw <code>.LFR</code> files captured by Lytro Illum.
+The <code>jpeg</code> directory contains the decoded LF in `.jpeg` format and were used for training and testing <code>L3Fnet</code>.
+The well-illuminated GT images are present in the directory called <code>1</code> and the other folders contain the low-light LF images with reduced exposure.
+The original undecoded raw files captured by Lytro Illum can be found in the <code>raw</code> folder.
 The corresponding raw and .jpeg files have the same file names.

 To find the well-lit and low-light image pairs, alphabetically sort the directories by file name.
 The images are then matched by the same serial number.
 An example for the <code>L3F-100</code> datset is shown below,